berfinkavsut/binary-classification/README.md

-# Binary Classification for Heart Disease Project
+# Binary Classification for Heart Disease